Frequently Asked Questions

 Repairs

 Rudder Bearing Replacement is one of the thorniest problems in many classes of boats this size.
-We welcome the experiences of everyone who has addressed this.
+We welcome the experiences of everyone who has addressed this (most recent first):

 Art Kelley's experiences, leveraging Don's notes, but simplifying to an extent.
 Download